When a user makes a request on your storefront domain, it is handled by an Express.js handler named

 componentDidUpdate is called.

-getProps every time
+getProps every time the value of

 location.pathname changes.
 You can override the default behavior for each component in the